thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 The important step is to chose LwM2M Transport type on the "Transport configuration" step.
 The Transport Configuration allows us to define list of the LwM2M Objects that your devices supports.

-Let's define a profile that supports Device Object (id: 3), Connectivity, Firmware Update and Location monitoring:

 {% include images-gallery.html imageCollection="device-profile" showListImageTitles="true" %}

+Let's define a profile that supports Device Object (id: 3), Connectivity (id: 4), Firmware Update (id: 5) and Location monitoring (id: 6):

+{% include images-gallery.html imageCollection="device-objects" showListImageTitles="true" %}

 You may notice that Device Object supports Manufacturer, model, and serial numbers.
-Let's configure ThingsBoard to fetch those data when device connects and store it as ThingsBoard attributes.
+Let’s configure ThingsBoard to fetch those data when device connects and store it as ThingsBoard attributes.

-{% include images-gallery.html imageCollection="device-objects" showListImageTitles="true" %}

-Now, let's configure ThingsBoard to observe Radio Signal Strength, Link Quality and device location push it as ThingsBoard telemetry.
+Also we want to observe Radio Signal Strength, Link Quality and device location push it as ThingsBoard telemetry.
 Observe is a powerful LwM2M feature that will instruct a device to report changes of those values.
 You may also define conditions for reporting specific resource via LwM2M attributes.
 These settings are covered in the [advanced](#object-and-resource-attributes) documentation.

 {% include images-gallery.html imageCollection="data-fetch" showListImageTitles="true" %}

+Note: if you un-check all items from the Object(Telemetry, Attributes, Observe) - this object will not be displayed in the device profile.

-Transport Configuration also allows you to define [bootstrap] (/docs/{{docsPrefix}}reference/lwm2m-api/#bootstrap) and [other](#other-settings) settings.
+Transport Configuration also allows you to define [bootstrap](/docs/{{docsPrefix}}reference/lwm2m-api/#bootstrap) and [other](#other-settings) settings.

 ### Step 3.
 Define LwM2M device credentials

-We assume you have already created L2M2M device profile using the previous step.
+We assume you have already created LwM2M device profile using the previous step.

 Now, let's create the device using our profile and configure LwM2M Credentials.
 ThingsBoard supports 4 different types of credentials: Pre-Shared Key (PSK), Raw Public Ket (RPK), X.509 Certificates and "No Security" mode.